Are you ready to discover your college program?

 Students should consider many factors when researching prospective programs.
 The list below describes a few that may be particularly important to consider.

 Ph.D. students should consider the expertise, professional reputation, and diversity of the faculty members who teach classes, oversee research projects, and direct dissertations.

 Cost and financial aid are major factors in selecting a school for many students.
-Selecting a less expensive program or one that provides a substantial aid package can save students a lot of money.
+Selecting a less expensive program or one that provides a substantial aid package may help students save money.

-Data science links with other disciplines such as genetics, biomedical science, engineering, computer science, technology management, information studies, and business administration.
+Data science links with other disciplines such as genetics, biomedical science, engineering, computer science, technology management, information studies, and business.
 Consequently, many schools offer concentrations in these areas, as well as other fields.

 Does the program accept transfer coursework from a master's degree or other graduate-level study?
 Or must students complete all required credits at the university?
 The answers to those questions can determine the difference between a three-year completion time versus a five-year completion time for many learners.

 A robust alumni network can lead to significant career opportunities by allowing learners to connect with top professionals in the data science field.